Foodborne viruses, research, technical and information

 Advice on most suitable methods for use.

-Evaluating microbiological methods, validation
+Evaluating microbiological methods, validation and interpretation.

 Helping to guide clients through the complex evaluation process.